Saturday 27 April 1940

 War Crimes: In 29 days, Vasily Blokhin has shot over 7,000 Polish officers interned at the Ostashkov prisoner of war camp as part of the Katyn Forest Massacre.
 Today, he is given a medal for it, the Order of the Red Banner for his "skill and organization in the effective carrying out of special tasks."

-Holocaust: SS Reichsfuhrer orders construction of Auschwitz at the Silesian town of Oswiecim in Poland.
-The Nazis have changed the name of the location to "Auschwitz."
+Holocaust: SS-Reichsfuhrer Heinrich Himmler orders the construction of Auschwitz at the Silesian town of Oswiecim in Poland.
+The Germans have changed the name of the location to "Auschwitz."

 April 1940April 1, 1940: Weserubung is a Go